Real Name | Margaret Moran Cho |

 - Margaret Cho's real name is Margaret Moran Cho

-- Margaret Cho is a(n) Stand-up Comedian, Actress, Fashion Designer, Author, and Singer-songwriter
+- Margaret Cho works as a(n) Stand-up Comedian, Actress, Fashion Designer, Author, and Singer-songwriter

 - What is Margaret Cho's age?
 Margaret Cho is 56 years old